Dirnei/ikea_bulb_reset/readme.md

 }
 ```

+You don't have to set all properties.
+All properties that are not set will be set to the default value described below.
+That means, if you are happy with the default values, you can also send a empty payload.

 #### lockDuration

 Time in milliseconds for how long the relay state is locked for changes after the reset procedure finished.
 Default: __20000__